 Playwright allows you to interact with web elements like filling out forms and clicking buttons.
 It can wait for AJAX requests to complete before proceeding, making it ideal for scraping dynamic content.

-The provided code performs web scraping on an Amazon product page using Playwright and lxml.
+The provided Python web scraping code performs data extraction on an Amazon product page using Playwright and lxml.
 Initially, the necessary modules are imported.
 A run function is defined to encapsulate the scraping logic.
 The function begins by setting up a proxy server and launching a new browser instance with the proxy and in non-headless mode, allowing us to observe the browser actions.
 Within the browser context, a new page is opened and navigated to the specified Amazon product URL, with a timeout of 60 seconds to ensure the page fully loads.

 The script then interacts with the page to select a specific product style from a dropdown menu and a product option by using locators and text matching.
-After ensuring these interactions are complete and the page has fully loaded again, the HTML content of the page is captured.
+Once these interactions are complete and the page is fully loaded, the page content is captured.

-The HTML content is then parsed using lxml's fromstring method to create an element tree.
+This content is then parsed using the fromstring method in lxml to create an element tree.
 An XPath query is used to extract the text content of the product title from a specific element with the ID productTitle.
-The script includes error handling to manage cases where the XPath query does not return results, where there are XML syntax errors during parsing, or any other unexpected exceptions.
-Finally, tlxml'she extracted product title is printed, and the browser context and browser are closed to end the session.
+The script is designed to handle situations where the XPath query might fail to return results, where issues with XML syntax occur during parsing, or when something else goes wrong unexpectedly.
+In the end, the product title extracted with lxml is printed, and both the browser context and the browser itself are properly closed to finish the session

 The run function is executed within a Playwright session started by sync_playwright, ensuring that the entire process is managed and executed within a controlled environment.
 This structure ensures robustness and error resilience while performing the web scraping task.